Edward Yang: Final work

-The film is also currently available on The Criterion Collection as a "Director-approved Special Edition", and features a newly restored digital transfer along with a DTS-HD Master Audio soundtrack (on the Blu-ray), audio commentary from Yang and Asian film critic Tony Rayns, a taped interview with film critics Rayns about Yang and the New Taiwanese Cinema movement, the U.S. theatrical trailer, an original English subtitle translation by Yang and Rayns, and an essay by writer Kent Jones as well as notes from Yang himself.

 Plays and other work

+In 1986, Adult Game, a feature-length collection of music videos featuring Tsai Chin co-directed by Yang, Hou Hsiao-hsien and Chen Kuo-fu, was released on VHS.

 In 1989, Yang formed his own production company, "Yang and his Gang", which was renamed "Atom Films and Theater" in 1992, after one of Yang's favorite anime television shows while growing up, Osamu Tezuka's Astro Boy.
 Atom Films and Theater not only was involved in the production and financing of films, but also staged theatrical productions and plays, as well as experimental high-tech multimedia pieces.

-In 1992, Yang also put on a production of a play he wrote entitled Likely Consequence, a video-taped performance of which can be viewed on The Criterion Collection Blu-ray/DVD of A Brighter Summer Day (1991), released in March 2016.
+In 1992, Yang also put on a production of a play he wrote entitled Likely Consequence, the videotaped performance of which can be viewed on the Criterion Collection edition of A Brighter Summer Day and on the A Confucian Confusion and Mahjong set.
+This was followed in 1993 by Growth Period, another filmed play directed by him.

-Yang, in addition to narrative audiovisual works, also worked in the advertisement business, releasing in 1997 a TV commercial for Mitsubishi with music composed by his then-wife Kaili Peng.
+In addition to narrative works, Yang also worked in the advertisement business, having directed a 1997 TV commercial for Mitsubishi with music composed by his then-wife Kaili Peng.

 In 2001, Yang had finished a script about a young kid who travels the world with just a cellphone and a credit card.
 Regarding that, he said, "those two things are all you need now.
 It's a new world and there are a lot of stories we can tell each other."
 In the same year, Yang also hoped to make a film in Seattle and a World War II story set in Taiwan.

 In addition to these unrealized projects, Yang planned to make The Wind, an animated feature with Jackie Chan budgeted at $25 million, to be drawn by Yang, heading a team of animators.